 This list is not exhaustive and other forms of resolution may be appropriate although they are not listed here.

-The affirmative action officer issues a written statement to the complainant and respondent, indicating the finding at the conclusion of the investigation.
-If a resolution satisfactory to both the complainant and the respondent is reached through the efforts of the affirmative action officer, the affirmative action officer will close the case, sending a written notice to that effect to the complainant and the respondent.
+The AAO issues a written statement to the Complainant and Respondent, indicating the finding at the conclusion of the investigation.
+If a resolution satisfactory to both the Complainant and the Respondent is reached through the efforts of the AAO, the AAO will close the case, sending a written notice to that effect to the Complainant and the Respondent.

 The actions proposed in the finding may consist of: